Western Sahara: End of the 2000s

-The 2010s
+2010s

-In October 2010 Gadaym Izik camp was set up near Laayoune as a protest by displaced Sahrawi people about their living conditions.
+In October 2010, Gadaym Izik camp was set up near Laayoune as a protest by displaced Sahrawi people about their living conditions.
 It was home to more than 12,000 people.
-In November 2010 Moroccan security forces entered Gadaym Izik camp in the early hours of the morning, using helicopters and water cannon to force people to leave.
+In November 2010, Moroccan security forces entered Gadaym Izik camp in the early hours of the morning, using helicopters and water cannon to force people to leave.
 The Polisario Front said Moroccan security forces had killed a 26-year-old protester at the camp, a claim denied by Morocco.
 Protesters in Laayoune threw stones at police and set fire to tires and vehicles.
 Several buildings, including a TV station, were also set on fire.
 Moroccan officials said five security personnel had been killed in the unrest.

 On 15 November 2010, the Moroccan government accused the Algerian secret services of orchestrating and financing the Gadaym Izik camp with the intent to destabilize the region.
 The Spanish press was accused of mounting a campaign of disinformation to support the Sahrawi initiative, and all foreign reporters were either prevented from traveling or else expelled from the area.
 The protest coincided with a fresh round of negotiations at the UN.

 In 2016, the European Union (EU) declared that "Western Sahara is not part of Moroccan territory."
 In March 2016, Morocco "expelled more than 70 U.N. civilian staffers with MINURSO" due to strained relations after Ban Ki-moon called Morocco's annexation of Western Sahara an "occupation".